-Great blogs usually give lots of good recipes.
-The special report or white paper can be a single very strong recipe.
-And a great information product or membership site is often a collection of recipes that work together.
+Thriving digital businesses usually produce lots of good recipes.
+An ebook can be a single, very strong recipe.
+And a great minimum viable product or membership site are often collections of recipes that work together.

-But one of my very favorite spots for a recipe is the email newsletter.
+But one of my very favorite versions of a recipe is the email newsletter.
 More specifically, it’s the email autoresponder, a tool that I now consider essential for every marketing project I work on.

-Newsletters (what’s new in your business, what’s the latest promotion, what fresh exciting offers can you make to your customer) are an excellent tool.
-But they’re 1000 times better when they kick off with a terrific autoresponder.
+Email newsletters (what’s new in your business, what’s the latest promotion, what fresh and exciting offers can you make to your customer) are an excellent tool.
+But they’re 1,000 times better when they kick off with a terrific autoresponder.

-Maybe it’s 8 Tips for Being a Better Dad, or 7 Ways to Know if Stock Trading is Right for You, or 20 Keys to Internet Marketing Success.
+Maybe it’s “8 Tips for Being a Better Dad,” or “7 Ways to Know if Stock Trading is Right for You.”

 There are always a number of steps.
 (In fact, they look a lot like our friend the numbered list post, don’t they?)
 They always build on one another.
 And they’re always a recipe for some result the reader wants to have.